 Because different age groups require different levels and types of care, strategies for improving community health outcomes should incorporate the needs of each generation.
-The percentage of the population under 18 years hovers between 20-25% for all the counties in the Parkview Health region except for LaGrange County where almost a third (33.1%) of the total population is under 18 years (Figure 4).
+The percentage of the population under 18 years hovers between 20-25% for all the counties in the Parkview Health region except for LaGrange County where almost a third of the total population is under 18 years (Figure 4: Child and Senior Population).
 At the other end of the age spectrum are individuals 65 years and older.
-Figure 4 demonstrates that the 65 and older population is only 13% in LaGrange County.
+Figure 4 demonstrates that the 65 and older population is below 16% for all but three of the counties.
+These three counties are Huntington, Whitley and Wabash with 16.2%, 16.8% and 19.5%, respectively.
+Adequate health care is critical to allow the senior population to age in place and maintain their quality of life as they grow older.